Bet4bettor.

 An each way bet is 2 bets, one for your selection to win, the other for your selection to place.
 Because an each way bet is 2 bets, your total stake will be double your unit stake.
 For example a £5 each way bet cost a total of £10 – £5 on your selection to win, £5 on it to place.
 The number of places in a race will vary depending on the a) number of runners in a race b) the type of race and whether it is a handicap or a non-handicap.

-How many ‘places’ in a race?
+How many places in a race?

-• All races with less than 5 runners – win only (no each way betting)
+All races | Less than 5 runners | Win only (no each way) | N/A |

-• All races with 5 – 7 runners – ¼ odds 1st and 2nd place
+All races | 5 – 7 runners | 1st and 2nd place | ¼ odds |

-• Non-handicap races with 8 or more runners – ⅕ odds 1st, 2nd and 3rd place
+Non-handicap races | 8 or more runners | 1st, 2nd, and 3rd place | ⅕ odds |

-• Handicap races with 8 – 11 runners – ⅕ odds 1st, 2nd and 3rd place
+Handicap races | 8 – 11 runners | 1st, 2nd, and 3rd place | ⅕ odds |

-• Handicaps races with 12 – 15 runners – ¼ odds 1st, 2nd and 3rd place
+Handicap races | 12 – 15 runners | 1st, 2nd, and 3rd place | ¼ odds |

-• Handicap races with 16 or more runners – ¼ odds 1st, 2nd, 3rd and 4th place
+Handicap races | 16 or more runners | 1st, 2nd, 3rd, and 4th place | ¼ odds |

 How does Best Odds Guaranteed work?